pmontecchiarini/Switch.DevTest.HtmlCss/README.md

 2. Clone the repository (if you're having troubles cloning: [GitHub Docs - Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository))
 3. Create a branch from latest master and check out that branch
 4. Go to root folder (../Switch.DevTest.HtmlCss) where you will find all files related to the project
-5. Open a terminal (on that folder) and run `npm start` to start the project
+5. Open a terminal (on that folder) and run `npm start` to start the project (each time you save a scss file, a process will convert that to css and override it inside the css folder.
+That means that you should wait a couple of seconds before you can see your changes reflected on the screen)
 6. Open the index.html file with a browser
 7. Once you made and pushed all required changes you can ask for a pull request from your branch to submit your test. (if you're having troubles creating a PR: [GitHub Docs - Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request))